Support

 How do I enable autofill for apps and browsers?

-Open Android's Settings app, search for Autofill service (sometimes under Passwords & Accounts or System), and pick MSafe as your autofill provider.
-Once that's set, fields in apps and browsers that ask for credentials will let you fill from your MSafe vault.
+On Android, open the Settings app, search for Autofill service (sometimes under Passwords & Accounts or System), and pick MSafe as your autofill provider.
+On iPhone, open Settings > General > AutoFill & Passwords and enable MSafe as a password provider.
+Once set, fields in apps and browsers that ask for credentials will let you fill from your MSafe vault.
 You'll be prompted for biometric or master password to unlock the vault on each fill.

 Open MSafe, go to Settings, and toggle on Biometric unlock.
-The app will prompt you for your master password once to enroll, then for your fingerprint going forward.
-Your master password always continues to work as a fallback.
-Biometric unlock is backed by the Android Keystore - even if someone extracts the database, they can't bypass the fingerprint requirement.
+The app will ask for your master password once to set it up, then for your biometric from then on - your fingerprint on Android, or Face ID / Touch ID on iPhone.
+Your master password always works as a fallback.

 Why doesn't MSafe sync between my devices?

 By design.
-MSafe doesn't declare the internet permission, so it physically cannot send your vault anywhere.
-To move data between devices, use the explicit export/import flow with an encrypted .msafe file, a QR PDF, or an NFC tag.
+MSafe makes no network connections - on Android it isn't granted internet permission, and on iPhone it ships with no networking code - so it can't send your vault anywhere.
+To move data between devices (including between an Android phone and an iPhone), use the export/import flow with an encrypted .msafe file, a QR PDF, or an NFC tag.
 You decide where the backup goes and when it's transferred.

-MSafe requires Android 11 (API level 30) or later, on any device that supports it.
-Optional features need the corresponding hardware: NFC (for tag backups), camera (for QR scanning), and a fingerprint sensor (for biometric unlock).
+MSafe requires Android 8.0 or later, or iOS 15 or later.
+Optional features need the matching hardware: NFC (for tag backups; more limited on iPhone), camera (for QR scanning), and a fingerprint / Face ID sensor (for biometric unlock).

 Where is my data stored?